Frequently asked questions

 Is Open Banking Secure?

 As a customer owned bank, protecting the safety and security of your information and privacy is our priority.

 Open Banking participants are required to meet stringent accreditation criteria, as well as privacy and security requirements set by the Australian Competition and Consumer Commission (ACCC) and the Australian Information Commissioner (OAIC).

 Your data will be protected by new privacy measures introduced under the Consumer Data Right, keeping you in control of your data and how it is used.
 This means you can manage the data you share, request for that sharing arrangement to be cancelled, and for your data to be deleted.

 When does Open Banking begin at Bank First?

 Legislation to enable Open Banking was passed by the Australian Government in August 2019 and will be introduced over two stages.

 From January 2021, data pertaining to Savings Accounts, Transactions Accounts and Loans is available through our Open Banking API.
 Overtime data will be added for all Bank First products, which means that third parties will be able to easily compare information.

-From July 2021, consumer reference data will gradually become available for Bank First customers.
+In the coming months, consumer reference data will gradually become available for Bank First customers.
 This includes your account and transaction data and will give you the power to easily and securely share your financial data with accredited third parties.

 - Where can I find out more about Open Banking?